TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 KPP increases with combat rating - as it should.
 Higher tier players are more *effective*.
 While their contribution to the total number of kills is small, there is a very, very smaller number of them, so their KPP is very high.
 This is in contrast to the lower tier players.
-There are more lower tiered players, but the contribute much less kills to the total, so their KPP is much lower.
+There are more lower tiered players, but they contribute less kills to the total, so their KPP is much lower.
 What I am trying to say here is that KPP is still a useful metric, just not for what I was trying to show on Sunday.
 You can do KPP per weapon per bin but I think the trend means something different than what I originally thought.
 I leave the plot here though so that you can at least see it and determine whether you buy it or not.